Michael (00:00)

 Caleb (05:30)

-I'm saying this because this is like the very first point where I was beginning to have more of creative mindset.
-And as you get into the consulting space, a huge part of it is the ability to be creative and think outside the box.
+I'm saying this because it is like the very first point where I began to have a more creative mindset.
+And as you get into the consulting space, a huge part of it is being creative and thinking outside the box.
 And if I were to think back all the way back in childhood, I would be in the woods playing, dreaming, not having distractions, but just to have an idea.
-I had some really good science and engineering type, STEM wasn't a thing back then, but we'd have science classes and that was always something that really intrigued me.
+I had some really good science and engineering type, STEM wasn't a thing back then, but we'd have science classes, and that was always something that really intrigued me.
 So my mom would go to a garage sale and buy an old radio for me to take apart.
 So I'd just take it apart, take out the wires.
-There'd be like the little motors from the cassettes and I would take those and then make little...
-I would take Popsicle sticks, hot glue gun and go make like a little car, and then I would go get, back then it was air hogs, remote control airplanes, the air hogs.
-And I would take those controllers and then make my own remote control cars.
-And these were like the little things I did while I was like listening to audio cassette tapes and listening to different stories.
-I think it was a lot of Hardy Boys and like boxcar children for a time.
+There'd be like the little motors from the cassettes, and I would take those and then make little...
+I would take Popsicle sticks, a hot glue gun, and go make like a little car, and then I would go get, back then it was air hogs, remote control airplanes, the air hogs.
+And I would take those controllers and make my own remote-controlled cars.
+And these were like the little things I did while I was listening to audio cassette tapes and different stories.
+I think it was a lot of Hardy Boys and like Boxcar Children for a time.

 Michael (06:49)